Terrormisu99/Porfolio/README.md

 # Portfolio
-#This is a collection of my Arduino/Processing work
+#This is a collection of my tinkering and academic work/projects